5mikachu/Keyboard-Encoding/README.md

 After selecting a layout, the main menu will provide the following options:

-1. Encode
+1. encode
-2. Decode
+2. decode
-3. Switch Layout
+3. switch layout
+4. add layout
+5. switch to GUI
-4. Exit (My favorite)
+6. Exit (My favorite)

 When either Encode or Decode is chosen you will be prompted if you want to encode/decode text or text from a file.